PV Ratio Formula is Profit Volume Ratio Formula

 Example

-Happy Company is in the business of manufacturing soft toys.
-As the financial year end is near, the company wants to understand the Contribution ratio.
-However, does not have the complete information.
+Happy Company manufactures soft toys.
+As the financial year-end approaches, the company wants to understand the Contribution ratio.
+However, it does not have complete information.

-So, requested your help to find out the PV ratio with the below-limited information.
+So, I requested your help to find out the PV ratio using the limited information below.

 Contribution to Sales Ratio (based on Contribution amount)